cobuildlab/cobuildlab-web/src/pages/development-blog/single-way-communication-architecture-pattern-for-frontend-applications.md

 Delimits the components of the User Interface in three big groups: Models to modeling the Data Objects or Elements of the application, the Views to present the data to the User and the Controllers to handle user interactions.

-It has been around since the 70's and it has set the bases for all the further presented patterns.
+It has been around since the 70s and it has set the bases for all the further presented patterns.

 ![MVVM](./media/mvc.png)

 ## MVVM: Model View View-Model

 Here, the Model remains the domain or Data Objects, the View-Model is now in charge of rendering the data, and understanding the user interaction to communicate actions to the model.
-At last the View is completed serapated from logic of presentation, but maintains the responsability of handling the graphic elements normally in it's own domain language like HTML, XML, XAML
+At last the View is completed separated from the logic of presentation but maintains the responsibility of handling the graphics elements normally in its own domain language like HTML, XML, XAML.

 https://www.wintellect.com/model-view-viewmodel-mvvm-explained/